-Okay, if you love ordering curry from your local Thai takeout place but always end up feeling bloated (likely because they’re using soooo much salt!), this could change your life.
+Do you love ordering curry from your local Thai spot but always end up feeling bloated after (likely because of all the added salt)?
+Well, this recipe is about to change your life.

 This Thai-inspired soup comes with all of the flavors you love thanks to ingredients like garlic, ginger, sesame oil, and coconut milk.
 It’s just way healthier than most takeout versions.

-Plus, it’s simple to make but looks pretty impressive as a dish to serve to friends, especially if you go for the garnish.
-(As in, it’s the kind of thing your BFF will totally Instagram if you make it for her.)
+Plus, it’s simple to make but looks pretty impressive as a dish when you’re serving it to friends—especially if you go for the garnish.
+(As in, it’s fancy enough for your friend with the very specific Instagram feed to post.)

 - Spiralize or julienne the daikon radish and carrots.
 Set aside.